-The development of WaterlooWorks was funded by the Provost's office.
+The development of WaterlooWorks was funded by the Office of the Provost.
 Now that the system is up-and-running, there is an ongoing continuous-improvement fee in our contract with the WaterlooWorks vendor, designed to keep the system operational.

 The provost has agreed to continue funding half of that fee each year.
 The other half is funded through the co-op fee.
-The 2016-2017 fiscal year was the first time this WaterlooWorks cost was rolled into the co-op fee (hence the major increase last year).
 There are no major changes to this cost expected in the future.

 Is the work term report marking fee part of the co-op fee